 Justice can and should be fairly and predictably delivered.
 Sometimes it is.
 Sometimes it isn’t.

 When justice is not delivered and miscarriages of justice occur, people and communities suffer.

-The Science to Fight Injustice Lecture Series, is a sustained effort to examine and address the problem of “justice delivered and justice denied,” by Distinguished Professor Elizabeth Loftus in collaboration with the Center for Psychology and Law and the Center for Law, Society, and Culture.
+The Science to Fight Injustice Lecture Series, is a sustained effort to examine and address the problem of “justice delivered and justice denied,” by Distinguished Professor Elizabeth Loftus in collaboration with the Center for Psychology and Law and the Newkirk Center for Science and Society.
 The series is poised to become a viable nexus for academic researchers and the many practitioners in the world of criminal justice to come together with the common goal of delivering justice.
 It also provides a forum for developing programs and funding scholarships related to the examination of justice in the criminal justice system, including everything from police to the courts to corrections.

 Under the leadership of Professor Loftus and with the support of her scholarly colleagues, Science to Fight Injustice provides: